TeamEquinox/FEC/README.md

 ### Installation

 ```
-* Git Clone from the "Code" dropdown menu
+Git clone from the "Code" dropdown menu
-* Run npm install
+Run npm install
-* Start webpack in watch mode by running npm run client-dev
+Start webpack in watch mode by running npm run client-dev
-* Start the server by running npm run server-dev
+Start the server by running npm run server-dev
 ```